Call A Dive

 Importance of Dive Planning

-A well-planned dive is less likely to encounter situations where a dive must be called.
-Dive planning involves assessing factors such as weather conditions, underwater currents, dive site characteristics, and potential hazards.
-Additionally, it includes determining the appropriate equipment and gas management plan for the dive.
+A well-planned dive reduces the likelihood of needing to call a dive unexpectedly.
+Dive planning involves assessing the dive site, including factors such as weather conditions, underwater currents, and potential hazards.
+It also includes planning for equipment needs and establishing a gas management plan to ensure air supply is sufficient for the entire dive.

 Post-Dive Debriefing and Learning